Efavirenz/emtricitabine/tenofovir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other medicines that you should not use together with efavirenz, emtricitabine, or tenofovir combination.
+- There are many other drugs that can interact with Atripla.
 Make sure your doctor knows about all other medicines you are using.

 Warnings While Using This Medicine

-- Your unborn baby could be harmed if you use this medicine while you are pregnant.
-Use 2 forms of birth control to prevent pregnancy while you take this medicine and for 12 weeks after you stop it.
-Some birth control pills may not work as well while you use this medicine, so you should also use condoms, a diaphragm, or contraceptive foam or jelly.
+- Your baby could be harmed if you use this medicine while you are pregnant.
+Use 2 forms of birth control while you take this medicine and for 12 weeks after you stop it.
+One method should be a barrier method, such as condoms.
+Some birth control pills may not work as well while you are using this medicine.
 Tell your doctor right away if you become pregnant.

 Possible Side Effects While Using This Medicine